 Wearing gloves is undoubtedly the best way to keep your hands clean (apply hand cream before you put them on, for a simultaneous skin-conditioning treatment), but some jobs, like planting out seedlings, always feel too fiddly to do anything other than bare-handed.

-If those black-rimmed nails remain, make a paste of lemon juice and baking soda and apply with the nailbrush or an old toothbrush, for sparkling-clean nails.
+But if those black-rimmed nails stubbornly remain, make a paste of lemon juice and baking soda and apply with the nailbrush or an old toothbrush, for sparkling-clean nails.